bsezgun/revolut/revolut/README.md

 - RevolutApp (Main Class)
 - This is the main class of the project. it defined that this is the main class of the application in the pom.xml {at the build part}.
 	- When it is starts than,
+		1. It loads properties from application.properties file
-		1. It starts to Jersey server.
+		2. It starts to Jersey server.
 Loads Rest Controllers under 'com.revolut.money.transfer.controller' package.
-		2. It loads properties from application.properties file
-		3. It creates Test Accounts for test purposes
+		3. It creates Test Accounts for test purpose

 > com.revolut.money.transfer.controller package
 - The Rest Controller Classes under this package.
 Please look at the Rest End Points section